-Our amended and restated articles of organization and amended and restated by-laws and Massachusetts law contain provisions that could have anti-takeover effects and could discourage, delay, or prevent a change in control or an acquisition that our stockholders and debenture holders may find attractive.
-These provisions may also discourage proxy contests and make it more difficult for our stockholders to take some corporate actions, including the election of directors.
+Our amended and restated articles of organization and amended and restated by-laws and Massachusetts law contain provisions that could have antitakeover effects and that could discourage, delay, or prevent a change in control or an acquisition that our shareholders and debenture holders may find attractive.
+These provisions may also discourage proxy contests and make it more difficult for our shareholders to take some corporate actions, including the election of directors.
 These provisions could limit the price that investors might be willing to pay for shares of our common stock.